 Honestly, I was surprised by his answer.
 I hate to say it, but I’m more accustomed to the “I’m fine,” “Doing Ok,” or “Eh, you know… ” Our go-to, default response to the “how are you” question is typically pretty lackluster, when you really think about it.
 We probably don’t even truly take in the question before responding with a cookie-cutter (blah, blah) response.
 We aren’t taking a beat to dig deep for the answer.
 We’re not stopping before answering to really consider how we really are doing.

-So, I’ve decided that I just want to be “basically amazing.”
+So, I’ve decided that I just want to be “basically amazing,” just like my pal Rob.
 Because, well, I am.
 Feeling basically amazing, I mean.

 I have family and friends to love, who love me back.
 (Basically amazing.)

-I live in a beautiful mountain home with the love of my life, where I create art and am so at peace.
+I live in a beautiful mountain home with the love of my life, where I work and create art and am so at peace.
 (Basically amazing.)

 I am healthy.
 I am happy.
 I live life on my own terms.
 (Basically amazing. )